pingcap/docs/br/backup-and-restore-faq.md

 To get the `commitTs` field of the last BR backup, run the `kubectl -n ${namespace} get bk ${name}` command using kubectl.
 You can use the content of this field as `--lastbackupts`.

-## How does BR backupTS convert to Unix time?
+## How can I convert BR backupTS to Unix time?

 BR `backupTS` defaults to the latest timestamp obtained from PD before the backup starts.
 You can use `pd-ctl tso timestamp` to parse the timestamp to obtain an accurate value, or use `backupTS >> 18` to quickly obtain an estimated value.